 Do I Need To Break In My New Car’s Engine?

-The engine break-in period is a hotly-debated topic amongst drivers and aficionados alike.
+Do you need to break in your new car’s engine?
+The break-in period for engines is a hotly debated topic among drivers and enthusiasts alike.
 There are many differing opinions, but it’s generally agreed upon that the more properly and efficiently an engine is broken in, the longer it will last and the better it will perform over the course of its life.
-All vehicles have a different break-in period, and some have even been broken-in at the factory before they were sent to the dealership.
-According to Ford, a new Ford engine’s break-in period is 1,000 miles.
+All vehicles have a different break-in period.
+Some are broken in at the factory before arriving at the dealership.
+According to Ford, the break-in period for a new Ford engine is 1,000 miles.
 If you’re not sure of your vehicle’s break-in period, consult your owner’s manual.
-Keep reading to find out more about how to properly break-in your new engine!
+Keep reading to find out more about how to properly break in your new engine!

 Get Behind The Wheel of a New Ford – Check Out Our Inventory!